hanrichard/Notebook/interview/interview_questions_react_js.md

 ### useEffect
 It runs after the render is committed to the screen i.e. after Layout and Paint phase.
 Use this whenever possible to avoid blocking visual updates.

+### Why choose useEffect hook?
+useEffect hook is used to handle side effects in functional components, such as fetching data, updating the DOM, and setting up subscriptions or timers.
+It is used to mimic the lifecycle methods of class-based components.
+The motivation behind the introduction of useEffect Hook is to eliminate the side effects of using class-based components.
+For example, tasks like updating the DOM, fetching data from API end-points, setting up subscriptions or timers, etc can lead to unwarranted side effects.
+Since the render method is too quick to produce a side-effect, one needs to use life cycle methods to observe the side effects.